Composite Peptide Vaccines

 To ensure maximum coverage of different influenza strains, we have identified and validated conserved peptides from three key components of the influenza virus: the hemagglutinin, the neuraminidase, and matrix protein combined with a T-cell epitope to generate neutralizing antibodies and a balanced cytokine response.
 In doing so, our universal influenza vaccine can provide multiple pathways to respond to different strains, making it harder for these strains to escape the scope of the vaccine.

-LHNVD-303: A Broad Based Vaccine to Prevent Gram Positive and Gram Negative Infection and Sepsis
+LHNVD-303: A Broad Based Vaccine to Prevent Gram Positive and Gram Negative Infection, and the Resulting Inflammatory Conditions Such as Sepsis

 An adjuvanted composite peptide vaccine designed to include epitopes from Lipoteichoic acid (LTA), Peptidoglycan (PGN), and Lipopolysaccharide (LPS) represents a novel approach to prevent bacterial infections and the subsequent development of sepsis.
 This vaccine would utilize key antigenic components of both Gram-positive and Gram-negative bacteria, aiming to induce a robust and protective immune response against these pathogens, particularly targeting the toxins they release.